mitmedialab/prg-raise-playground/README.md

 ### 🛠️ Making an extension

-To make a new extension, run the following command
+To make a new extension, run the following commands:

 ```shell script
 cd prg-extension-boilerplate/ # if not already there